 "Squeeze" the target values into a specific range.
-React to just a sub range of a control (for example, you can use one knob for multiple parameters depending on the knob position).
-Let the parameter value rotate in relative mode.
+React to just a sub range of a control.
+Let the parameter value rotate.
 Reverse the direction.
-Avoid audible parameter jumps in absolute mode.
+Avoid audible parameter jumps.
+Build previous/next buttons.

-Use a keyboard's key range as source.
+Use a keyboard keys, 14-bit CC and (N)RPN messages as source.
 Control track volume, track send volume and track pan.
-Use 14-bit CC and (N)RPN messages as source.

 If you want, you can use REAPER's built-in track MIDI routing to feed ReaLearn with MIDI events.
 That's useful for filtering out control MIDI messages from the MIDI stream or preprocessing MIDI events before they arrive at ReaLearn.